KetanSomvanshi/KetanSomvanshi/blogs/structuring-fastapi-application.md

 ### Models

 The [`models`](https://github.com/KetanSomvanshi/cart-service/tree/master/models) directory holds the data models or schemas used by the application.
 It includes files for defining the application's models and their relationships.
+This also helps us to implement DTO(Data Transfer through Objects) pattern where we are exchanging data in between different layers through these model instances.

 ### Service